Simon3335/JSBot/README.md

-# JSBot
+# JAVASCRIPT BASED CHATBOT (called CBOT)
-A chat bot written in JavaScript
+A JavaScript based chat bot designed to send random automatic replies to other users within a particular assigned stackoverflow chatroom.